 Our founder, Jenna Avery, leads live community events each month on writing-related topics, as well as answering your writing-related questions and providing coaching to members in a group setting.

-The Community Call (held on an audio conferencing line) begins with a discussion of our monthly theme (more on this below) and then time for Q&A and coaching with Jenna for the second half of the call.
+We start each month with a Theme & Coaching Meeting on Zoom, typically on the first Tuesday or Wednesday of the month at 11 a.m.
+Pacific Time (with minor variations for holidays or travel if needed).
+We begin this meeting with a discussion of our monthly theme (more on this below) and then have time for Q&A and coaching with Jenna for the second half of the event.

-We find our chat events to be unusually profound, meaningful, insightful, and fun.
+We find these meetings to be unusually profound, meaningful, insightful, and fun.
 It's such a treat to engage with thoughtful writers who support each other so well.

-Each month we explore a writing-related theme, through our calls, live chat events, discussions, and more.
+Each month we explore a writing-related theme, through our Zoom meetings, live chat events, discussions, and more.